rafeca/rafeca.github.com/_posts/2011-11-09-creating-this-blog.markdown

 I write my posts using TextMate or VIM, and publish them using the command line via GIT, this is my regular workflow when I develop so I'm very comfortable with it.

-I can do everything while offline and I can automate some tasks thanks to ZSH scripts or GIT commands
+I can do everything while offline and I can automate some tasks thanks to ZSH scripts or GIT commands.

 &nbsp;

 Ok, now let's talk about real stuff...
-Those are the basic steps I followed to create this blog
+Those are the basic steps I followed to create this blog,

 # Creating the templates

-This was actually the easiest part, I just created the main layout in `_layouts/default.html` and a layout for the posts, which inherits from the main layout in `_layout/post.html`.
+This was actually the easiest part, I just created the main layout in `_layouts/default.html` and a layout for the posts  in `_layout/post.html`, which inherits from the main layout.
 Jekyll uses the [Liquid template engine](http://liquidmarkup.org/), which has the following beautiful format:

 {% highlight html %}